 If you have any doubt please don’t hesitate to contact me.
 As well, you can contact Asmar Hussein one of the best professional photographers in Pakistan.
 He loves receiving foreigners and showing them his country.

-Have you visited Iran?
+Have you visited Pakistan?
 Please share you own tips with our readers in the comments below.
-Read Next > A GUIDE TO SOLO FEMALE TRAVEL IN IRAN

 By We Are Travel Girls Contributor Alessia Ramponi